StevenNLWu/Insurgency2014ServerGuide/README.md

-# Insurgency2014 Server Setup Guide
+# Insurgency 2014 Server Setup Guide
 This guild is trying to show how to setup up an Insurgency dedicated server.

 ## 1. Hardware Requirement